EntySec/Ghost/README.md

 # About Ghost Framework

-    INFO: Ghost Framework is an Android post exploitation framework that uses an Android Debug Bridge to remotely access an Android device.
+    Ghost Framework is an Android post exploitation framework that uses an Android Debug Bridge to remotely access an Android device.
 Ghost Framework gives you the power and convenience of remote Android device administration.

 ***